monajalal/Kenyan-Food/data_scraping/Readme.md

 	for every file saving Instagram Position ID:

 		4) put the name of the file containing Instagram Position ID at the line 19 of the search_by_location.php file to specify the location to scrape and run: php search_by_location.php

+We are using the following Instagram API: https://github.com/mgp25/Instagram-API